On this page

 OSSLT: General Questions

-The literacy graduation requirement has been restored beginning with students graduating in the 2022–2023 school year.
-Students graduating in 2022–2023 are required to meet the literacy graduation requirement.
-All students in Grades 10 and 11 and non-graduating students, including those who are learning remotely, must also work toward the literacy graduation requirement by participating in the OSSLT or completing the Ontario Secondary School Literacy Course (OSSLC).
+All students in Grades 10 and 11 and non-graduating students, including those who are learning remotely, must work toward the literacy graduation requirement by participating in the OSSLT or completing the Ontario Secondary School Literacy Course (OSSLC).

-To provide maximum flexibility for students to acquire the literacy graduation requirement, particularly for students enrolled in remote learning, students can be enrolled in the OSSLC without having attempted the OSSLT in 2022–2023.
-As of the 2022–2023 school year, the eligibility criteria for the adjudication process for the literacy graduation requirement will revert to the policy outlined in Ontario Schools: Kindergarten to Grade 12: Policy and Program Requirements, 2016 (pp. 65–66).
+To provide maximum flexibility for students to acquire the literacy graduation requirement, particularly for students enrolled in remote learning, students can be enrolled in the OSSLC without having attempted the OSSLT in 2023–2024.

 All students will have access to a Practice Test to familiarize themselves with the overall appearance and features of the online OSSLT.
 Support materials are available for all students once they log in to the online OSSLT.
 A set of accessibility tools, located in the student toolbar, is available for every student taking the OSSLT and includes the following tools: